lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 signature must come before the message.
 This is not the case for certificates and CRLs.
 Using HashSLH-DSA reduces the size of the M' being held in memory.

-An SLH-DSA private key has a very large, but finite, number of signatures it can safely generate (see {{sec-cons}}).
+An SLH-DSA private key has a very large (2^64) number of signatures it can safely generate (see {{sec-cons}}).
 If an operator might conceivably generate a number of signatures approaching this limit, they should mitigate potential harm by tracking the number of signatures generated and destroying the private key once